Large Deviations Optimal Scheduling of Closed Queueing Networks: Analysis of Scaled MaxWeight Policies: Proof of Theorem

-We argued in Section \ref{subsec:sufficient_condition_opt} that the most likely queue-length sample path leading to demand drop with initial state $\alpha$ should be radial: when the controller chooses an exponent-optimal policy, the adversary picks a constant arrival rate $\bof$ such that the sample path of queue lengths is radial starting at $\alpha$, and the Lyapunov function increases at a constant rate.
-From Lemma \ref{lem:lyapunov_derivative} we see that the rate at which the Lyapunov function increases depends on the (scaled) inflow and outflow rate of supply in each subset.
-Since the most likely queue-length sample path is radial, this sample path should drain the supply of one subset (the critical subset), and that subset will determine the demand drop exponent.
-We first obtain the explicit expression of $\gamma_{{\textup{ CB}}}(\alpha)$ and the most likely demand FSP forcing demand drop. \begin{lem} Recall the definitions of $\mathcal{J}$ in \eqref{eq:set_drainable} and $B_J,\lambda_J$ and $\mu_J$ in \eqref{eq:gamma_w}.
-For any $\alpha \in \textup{relint}(\Omega)$, we have $ \gamma_{{\textup{ CB}}}(\alpha) = \gamma(\alpha) = \min_{J \in\mathcal{J}}B_J \log(\lambda_J/\mu_J)$.
-Moreover, the infimum in the definition of $\gamma_{{\textup{ CB}}}(\alpha)$ in Lemma \ref{lem:point_wise_converse} is achieved by the following $\mathbf{f}^*$, for any $J^* \in \textup{argmin}_{J\in\mathcal{J}} B_{J}\log(\lambda_J/\mu_J)$,
+We argued in Section \ref{subsec:sufficient_condition_opt} that the most likely queue-length sample path leading to throughput loss with initial state $\balpha$ should be radial: when the controller chooses an exponent-optimal policy, the adversary picks a constant arrival rate $\bof$ such that the sample path of queue lengths is radial starting at $\balpha$, and the Lyapunov function increases at a constant rate.
+From Lemma \ref{lem:lyapunov_derivative} we see that the rate at which the Lyapunov function increases depends on the (scaled) inflow and outflow rate of jobs in each subset.
+Since the most likely queue-length sample path is radial, this sample path should drain the jobs of one subset (the critical subset), and that subset will determine the throughput-loss exponent.
+We next lemma obtains an explicit expression for $\gamma_{{\textup{ CB}}}(\balpha)$ and the most likely service token FSP forcing throughput loss. \begin{lem} Recall the definitions of $\mathcal{J}$ in \eqref{eq:set_drainable} and $B_J,\lambda_J$ and $\mu_J$ in \eqref{eq:gamma_w}.
+For any $\balpha \in \textup{relint}(\Omega)$, we have $ \gamma_{{\textup{ CB}}}(\balpha) = \min_{J \in\mathcal{J}}B_J \log(\lambda_J/\mu_J)$.
+Moreover, the infimum in the definition of $\gamma_{{\textup{ CB}}}(\balpha)$ in Lemma \ref{lem:point_wise_converse} is achieved by the following $\mathbf{f}^*$: for any $J^* \in \textup{argmin}_{J\in\mathcal{J}} B_{J}\log(\lambda_J/\mu_J)$,

 \end{lem}